 What is emotional pain?

 Emotional pain is a loss.
 Everyone goes through some grief process when there is a relationship ending.
 If there was a really important relationship with deep love, strong attachment, strong connection, then that loss is big – we can compare it to the death of a loved one.
-The gravity of that can be really tremendous and it can be a really painful process to essentially come to a closure.
-Now, our bodies and minds have a way of dealing with grief.
 We are designed to deal with loss and overcome it and move on, but it takes time.

 Is there a difference between emotional pain from a breakup and emotional pain when someone dies?

 Yes, the differences are that pain from a breakup was a choice to end it and that brings up other feelings to make it more complex.
 When you are dealing in the area of intimate relationships, there is an attachment system that’s activated.
 The attachment system is a core to partnering up with someone and eventually having our own children.
-There are neurobiological systems in place that make those relationships more important than others.
 Lovers are one of the most important relationships for the survival of the species.
 Those very powerful emotions and feelings and insecurities are activated.
 You could say, it is more complex than death for those reasons.

 What is the right way to get through the grief process?